 So while their binge on alcohol or drugs will cause them to abandon their responsibilities and loved ones, it’s important to keep in mind that you are not at fault.

-Here are tips for setting clear boundaries for a loved one who has relapsed:
+Here are tips for setting clear boundaries for an addict who has disappeared and relapsed:

-1. When they disappear, don’t let them back into the household.
+1. When the addict disappears, don’t let them back into the household.
 You can keep communication with them via texts or phone calls, but be firm and let them know once they leave, they can’t come back until they’re sober.

 2. Don’t let them blame others or circumstances for a drug binge: Often, when addicts disappear, you may not hear from them until they’re locked in a jail cell or recuperating in a hospital bed.
 At this moment, don’t fall prey to victim blaming and redirect the consequences to them and their actions.

 3. Remind them with interventions or tough love that help is available when they choose to go: Rehab is always an option, but no one else can force them to go until they make a choice.

 Finding support when coping with a drug binge

 According to the National Institute on Drug Abuse, 40 percent to 60 percent of drug addicts experience relapse after treatment.
 Therefore, experiencing a drug binge phase with an addict is common among friends and family members.

 Worrying is normal.
 It’s a response to the love you have toward the addict, but it’s important to express this love in two ways: from a distance and on your terms.

 While exhibiting firm boundaries between yourself and the addiction, remember that the lines of the relationship can shift, depending on the addict’s response to your guidelines.